nag9844/automated-ec2instance-management-usecase-6/README.md

 The repository includes a GitHub Actions workflow for CI/CD:

-- Runs on push to main branch and pull requests
+- Runs on push pull requests to main branch
 - Validates Terraform configuration
 - Performs security scanning with tfsec and Checkov
 - Creates a plan and comments on pull requests